Education & Awareness

 Suicide in Rural Communities

-In the past two decades, suicide rates have been consistently higher in rural America than in urban America, and rural residents continue to be at a higher risk for suicide than urban residents.
+In the past two decades, suicide rates have been consistently higher in rural America than in urban America.
+Rural residents also continue to be at a higher risk for suicide than urban residents.

 Suicide rates almost doubled between 2000-2020 in rural areas.